Dong Zhongshu: Bibliography

 There are two works that are attributed to Dong Zhongshu, one of which is the Ju Xianliang Duice in three chapters, preserved under the Book of Han.
-Another of his major works that has survived to the present is the Luxuriant Dew of the Spring and Autumn Annals in 82 chapters.
+The most significant text attributed to him is the Luxuriant Dew of the Spring and Autumn Annals, which is a commentary on the canonical Confucian text Spring and Summer Annals.
 The Luxuriant Dew of the Spring and Autumn Annals bears many marks of multiple authorship.
 Whether the work was written by Dong himself has been called into question by several scholars including Zhu Xi, Cheng Yanzuo, Dai Junren, Keimatsu Mitsuo, and Tanaka Masami.

 Scholars now reject as later additions all the passages that discuss five elements theory, and much of the rest of the work is questionable as well.
 It seems safest to regard it as a collection of unrelated or loosely related chapters and shorter works, which could be subdivided into five categories.
-Most are more or less connected to the Gongyang Commentary and its school and written by a number of different persons at different times throughout the Han Dynasty.
+Most are more or less connected to the Gongyang Commentary and its school and written by a number of different persons at different times throughout the Han dynasty.